HouseTrip/housetrip.github.com/_posts/2014-03-18-nested-resources-with-backbone.md

 ---
 layout: post
 title: Nested Resources with Backbone
-published: true
+published: false
 author: David Silva
 author_role: Associate Software Engineer
 author_url: https://github.com/davidslv
 author_avatar: http://www.gravatar.com/avatar/6aec36daee2fcb518971daa7f2e0f544.png
 summary: |
-  I want to share my solution to a topic that seems wide spread throughout the Internet, without using any third party plugin to achieve it on Backbone, and for that I will use a 3 level nested resource as an example, giving you the necessary insight to make you fearless in this subject.
+  I want to share my solution to a topic that seems wide spread throughout the Internet without using any third party plugin to achieve it on Backbone, and for that I will use a 3 level nested resource as an example, giving you the necessary insight to make you fearless in this subject.
 ---

-I want to share my solution to a topic that seems wide spread throughout the Internet such as [Backbone and Rails Nested Routes](http://stackoverflow.com/questions/8332249/backbone-and-rails-nested-routes) or [How do I define nested resources for backbone.js?](http://stackoverflow.com/questions/6838241/how-do-i-define-nested-resources-for-backbone-js).
+The topics I wisht to discuss are [Backbone and Rails Nested Routes](http://stackoverflow.com/questions/8332249/backbone-and-rails-nested-routes) and [How do I define nested resources for backbone.js?](http://stackoverflow.com/questions/6838241/how-do-i-define-nested-resources-for-backbone-js).

 One other thing I wanted to avoid was introducing another plugin in our codebase such as [Backbone Relational](http://backbonerelational.org/).

-#### For the sake of this article I will use `Articles`, `Comments`, `Comment Replies` to serve as example.
+#### For the sake of this article I will use `Articles`, `Comments` and `Comment Replies` to serve as example.

 Consider the following url structure: `/articles/:article_id/comments/:comment_id/comment_replies`